isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-wood-texture-with-acrylics/index.md

 Avoid fast sanding as this may cause abnormal chipping or wood grains from the surface or create bad run impressions on the surface material.

-Further, use fine
-- grain sandpaper to achieve smooth surface texture.
+Further, use fine-grain sandpaper to achieve smooth surface texture.
 When sanding, the motion of the sandpaper should be along with the wood grain orientation.
 Otherwise, crossing grain structure may cause excess grain disintegration and the finish quality may be compromised. > See Also: > Staining Pressure Treated Wood 1.

 **Polishing** Connect the polishing machine to a power source and run over the wood texture gently to attain a perfect finish this may not be attained by the sanding process alone.
 You should run the polishing machine along with the grain orientation and avoid over pressing, which may end up creating uneven surface terrain.
 Remember, not all surfaces need fine polishing.